 Quick.
 Easy.
 Versatile.
 Healthy.
 Affordable.
 Delicious.
 This is my goal at meal time.

 One of the things I hear most from people regarding eating a healthy whole foods plant based diet is that it takes too much time.
 This simply isn’t true.
 Or, at least, it doesn’t have to be.

 The Simply Vegan Cookbook fits right into this category and you’re going to want to grab yourself a copy!
-Keep reading for more details about this great cookbook, the recipe for these super delicious BBQ Hawaiian Tofu Bowls, and to enter the giveaway for a chance to win your own copy of the book!
+Keep reading for more details about this great cookbook and the recipe for these super delicious BBQ Hawaiian Tofu Bowls.

 The Simply Vegan Cookbook